 Joyce Hammann, Violin

-Equally at home on the concert stage, in a jazz club, or in front of 17,000 screaming fans at a rock concert, Joyce Hammann's musical versatility and virtuosity remarkably distinguish her from the rest.
+Equally at home on the concert stage, in a jazz club, or at a rock concert, Joyce Hammann's musical versatility and virtuosity remarkably distinguish her from the rest.

 Her performances have been hailed as "splendid soloing" and as having a "sweet, rich tone" by the New York Times.